Lever House: Proposed demolition and preservation

 The landmark status had to be ratified by the New York City Board of Estimate to become binding.
 If the landmark status was ratified, the building could not be demolished unless the landmark status caused significant economic hardship even with tax exemptions.
-The Board of Estimate was to have voted on the landmark designation in January 1982, but this was delayed.
-It was unknown whether the Board of Estimate would have enough votes to uphold the building's landmark designation, since several board members had expressed their wish that the site be redeveloped more lucratively.
-This prompted preservationist Jacqueline Kennedy Onassis to say, "It would be too bad if we treated our buildings as disposables and threw them away every 30 years."
+The Board of Estimate was to vote on the landmark designation in January 1982, but this was delayed.
+It was unknown whether the Board of Estimate had enough votes to uphold the building's landmark designation, since several board members had expressed their wish that the site be redeveloped more lucratively.
 Among the reasons Fisher Brothers had cited in their attempt to replace Lever House was the structure's deteriorated condition.
 Welton Becket and Associates estimated the cost of restoring Lever House at between $12 and 15 million.

-In February 1983, Fisher Brothers publicized plans for its forty-story tower, which they claimed would create 1,500 jobs and generate $9.4 million annually in taxes.
+In February 1983, Fisher Brothers publicized plans for its 40-story tower, which they claimed would create 1,500 jobs and generate $9.4 million annually in taxes.
 The same month, several hundred preservationists, such as architect Philip Johnson and former U.S. first lady Jacqueline Kennedy Onassis, protested in favor of ratifying Lever House's landmark designation.
 Mayor Ed Koch, a member of the Board of Estimate, published a letter to the other board members in which he asked them to support designation.
 The Board of Estimate ratified the landmark status that March.
 The landmark status was approved with a slim 6–5 majority, as all five of the city's borough presidents voted against the designation.
 Lever House's preservation was described by The Christian Science Monitor as "sparking heated debate only in New York City" because, nationally, there was a trend in favor of preservation at the time.
 Lever House was added to the National Register of Historic Places on October 2, 1983.